Free digital copy

 Functional foods, which offer benefits in addition to their basic nutritional value, will also play into consumers’ desire for food experiences.
 “We’ve already seen the beginning of this trend of people wanting food that does something – it makes you calm, it makes you sleepy, it makes you feel something not just ‘oh that’s delicious’,” Morgaine says.

 New consumer research carried by taste and nutrition company Kerry found that the functional beverage category will gain traction as new products target holistic attitudes towards health, diet and lifestyle.
-Its survey of consumers in the UK and elsewhere in Europe revealed that when asked about health concerns that have become more important since Covid-19, 59% said immunity, and half said mental health.
+Its survey of consumers in the UK and elsewhere in Europe revealed that when asked about health concerns that have become more important since the Covid-19 outbreak, 59% said immunity, and half said mental health.

 “Consumers are willing to pay a premium for beverages with a functional benefit and will repurchase if that benefit is proven to work.
 This means that manufacturers need to use ingredients that are backed by science and trusted by consumers,” says Breda Kelly, Kerry’s nutritional beverage lead for Europe and Russia.